Binny12345/CaloTrack/s4091285-a1/CaloTrackCatalog/CaloTrackCatalog.docc/Documentation.md

 A nutrition-tracking SwiftUI application that allows users to track their calories, macronutrients and weight progress, search for food items using OpenFoodFacts API, and log meals daily.

-This documentation provides an overview of the app’s architecture, its models, view models, and views, as well as guidance for maintaining and possibly extending the project.
+This documentation provides an overview of the app’s architecture, its models, views and view models.
+As well as guidance for maintaining and possibly extending the project.

 ![Dashboard Screenshot](Dashboard.png)
 A preview of the main dashboard view in CaloTrack.